Ypertex/blog/content/articles/visualization-of-leadership/index.md

 * ... reassess the trek's route based on these learnings and direct the entire trek in new directions if necessary
 * ... motivate people to go through harsh environments to reach their destination faster

-In contemporary management terms, it means: Leaders go constantly to conferences, seminars and trainings.
-For every of these "explorations", they pick the right companions to help the entire company learn as much and as fast as possible.
-They understand innovation as quick and effective way of de-risking the constant change.
+In contemporary management terms, it means: Leaders constantly go to conferences, seminars, and training sessions.
+For each of these "explorations", they pick the right companions to help the entire company learn as much and as fast as possible.
+They understand innovation as a quick and effective way of de-risking constant change.
 [Leaders return often](/articles/accelerate-your-team-by-repeating-yourself/) to camp and communicate the summary of their experiences.
 They listen to the needs of employees and specifically consider them on their next explorations.
 Together with them, they develop ideas on how and when to change strategies.
 Leaders reassure and motivate others to follow the trails they blazed.

 So far, it seems like common sense, doesn't it?
 Now let's take a look at: